We’ve compiled the questions our customers most often ask when getting started on a raw diet for their pet.

 Cats are notorious for their picky eating behaviours, because cats as a species, imprint on their diets at a very young age.
 Therefore, it is so important to start feeding your kittens a variety of tastes and textures very early to reduce the risk of food aversions as they get older.
 It can sometimes be more difficult to transition an adult or senior cat to a raw diet.
 You will first want to schedule meal feedings instead of free feeding, if you are not already, switching to canned food can help as well!
 For cats that are particularly reluctant to transition you can slowly introduce raw food mixed in with their canned food, gradually increasing the amount of raw over time to help them better adjust to the change in diet.
 It can take a few weeks until they are completely transitioned over, and sometimes adding some fresh items like goat milk, fish oil or quail eggs, can help curb the aversion to fresh, raw meals.
 Once you are transitioned, try to continue offering a variety of proteins to avoid any future fussy eating habits!

-Ideally a raw food diet should help cut the amount of gas your pet creates.
+Ideally a raw diet should help cut the amount of gas your pet creates.
 However, when first starting a raw diet, or switching proteins, excessive gas is possible.
 For pets with gas, we recommend adding a digestive enzyme to their daily meals, and many pets, particularly those with sensitive digestive systems, will benefit from daily digestive enzymes, for their entire life.
-Raw food is rich in enzymatic activity whereas cooked dry kibble is devoid of enzymes.
+Raw food is rich in enzymatic activity whereas kibble is devoid of enzymes.
 Your pet's digestive system during the transition period from dry to raw must compensate for the new diet and can cause some short-term digestive discomfort.
-Supplemental digestive enzymes can be very beneficial as they can help speed up this transition process and provide good digestive bacteria to break down food.
+Supplemental digestive enzymes can be beneficial as they can help speed up this transition process and provide good digestive bacteria to break down food.
 Hungry Hunter Progut is perfect for the transition to raw food, assisting the delicate digestive system to reduce or eliminate gas and digestive discomfort.

 Canine and feline digestive systems are not the same as a human.
 They digest food more quickly through a much shorter tract, and their digestive systems are more acidic, which means bacteria does not have time to colonize, causing illness.
 They are also well-equipped to handle bacteria because their saliva contains lysozymes and enzymes that destroy harmful bacteria.
 The combination of these 3 factors (lysozymes, acidity, and rate of digestion) are what make raw feeding what nature intended.
 We do however, recommend following safe handling practices when preparing and serving raw food.
-Wash your hands, counters, and dog dishes after feeding, keep raw food frozen in your freezer, thaw in refrigerator and do not allow raw food to sit out a room temperature for more than 20 minutes.
+Wash your hands, counters, and dishes after feeding, keep raw food frozen in your freezer, thaw in refrigerator and do not allow raw food to sit out a room temperature for more than 20 minutes.

-There are a few reasons why your pet may have vomited their meal.
 The most common reason is from feeding raw food too cold or eating too quickly.
 If they regurgitate their meal and then return to eating it (perhaps more slowly this time) this is normal.
 To prevent this from happening again, feed more slowly and offer half the meal, wait 5 minutes, and offer the other half.
 Vomiting is very occasionally a result of a new food item that does not agree with your dog.
 If they do vomit up a particular protein or food choice, trust their digestive system and offer other food choices instead.
 Note: If the vomit is yellow bile this indicates that your dog's stomach is completely empty, and they are hungry.
 If the vomit is clear and white with mucous this is from drinking too much water too quickly.

 Yes!
 Cooked processed dry diets create soft stools which allow anal glad secretions to build up causing painful compaction or possible rupture of the glands.
 A raw diet contains ground bone which helps to keep stools firm, and with every bowel movement anal glands are naturally squeezed and eliminated.
-No need for expensive and time-consuming vet appointments to get your pet's glands expressed.

 No!
 There is no relationship between dog aggression and feeding a raw diet.
 Prior to 1930 there was no such thing as commercial dry food and yet many people lived peaceably with very gentle domesticated dogs and cats that thrived on a raw food diet.

 Raw eggs are very healthy for cats and dogs and are an excellent source of protein and many nutrients.
-We do not include eggs in our recipes because they are an allergen for some pets.
-If your pet is allergic to chicken, it’s possible that they are also allergic to egg.
+We do not include eggs in our recipes because they are an allergen for some pets – if your pet is allergic to chicken, it’s possible that they are also allergic to egg.
 Quail eggs may be an option for these pets.

 Yes, the key to preventing bloat and torsion is maintaining a healthy digestive system.
 Bloat and torsion is extremely rare in dogs that consume a high protein, raw meat based diet containing less than 25% carbohydrates.